-First the capital of Kievan Rus and now Ukraine, Kyiv is adorned with wondrous architecture, revolutionary squares and the enchanting Dnieper River.
-Some may remember Kyiv from the Euromaiden, a wave of recent protests that quickly reshaped the city and nation.
-But as one of the cultural hubs of Eastern Europe, the city can’t wait to broaden your perspective.
+The capital of Ukraine, Kyiv is adorned with wondrous architecture, revolutionary squares and the enchanting Dnieper River.
+As one of the cultural hubs of Eastern Europe, the city can’t wait to broaden your perspective.

 Kyiv features a string of vibrant cobblestone streets that have stood in place for centuries.
 They’re now home to trendy restaurants and an exceptional third-wave coffee scene.
 The streets will guide you to historic monuments and incredible Baroque cathedrals encased in ornamental frescoes.